What Is Facelift Surgery?

 During the consultation for your facelift in Thailand, your surgeon will discuss the risks and possible complications associated with the procedure.

-Our cosmetic surgeon will also speak with you about the type of anesthesia that will be used during the operation.
-Our plastic surgeon will be happy to answer any questions you may have about the procedure.
-You should always feel completely informed before deciding to have any elective surgery.
+Then our cosmetic surgeon will also speak with you about the type of anesthesia used during the operation.
+The plastic surgeon will be happy to answer any questions you may have about the procedure.
+In addition, you should always feel completely informed before deciding to have any elective surgery.

 Be prepared to discuss: